tjparnell/biotoolbox/docs/FAQ.md

 - Why do you prefer bigWig over bam files?

 	As currently implemented, the bam adapter for use in data collection scripts is pretty limited in terms of alignment filtering and manipulating and recording alignment positions.
-The [bam2wig](https://metacpan.org/pod/bam2wig.pl) script,
-	on the other hand, has extensive filtering and reporting capabilities.
+The [bam2wig](apps/bam2wig.md) script, on the other hand, has extensive filtering and reporting capabilities.
 The bigWig adapters are generally much faster than bam adapters in collecting data, and you can always visualize exactly what you are collecting in a genome browser.
+If your workflow requires complicated alignment filtering and counting without a bigWig conversion step, there are other tools out there....

 - How do you make the programs run faster?